temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.md

     are in Google Earth you can access imagery since 1970 by clicking on the button that looks like a clock with an arrow pointing counterclockwise.
-5. You can export the image as a jpg, with the lake polygon you added overlain, by going to File→Save→Save Image.
+5. After exploring the past imagery, set the clock to the most recent available imagery.
+You can export the image as a jpg, with the lake polygon you added overlain, by going to File→Save→Save Image.